Ayanbashir/student-mental-health-predictor/README.txt

-# 🧠 Student Mental Health Predictor
+🧠 Student Mental Health Predictor

 A machine learning web application that predicts whether a student may be at risk of mental illness based on their survey responses.
-The app is built using **Logistic Regression** and offers a user-friendly interface powered by **Streamlit**.
+The app is built using Logistic Regression and offers a user-friendly interface powered by Streamlit.

----

-## 📌 Project Overview
+ 📌 Project Overview

 Mental health plays a crucial role in students' academic success and overall well-being.
 T his project aims to provide a supportive and informative tool to raise awareness and encourage early attention to mental health challenges.
 With just a few inputs, the app provides a prediction indicating whether a student may be at risk.

----

-## 🚀 Features
+🚀 Features

 - Simple and intuitive Streamlit web interface
 - Predictive model trained using real survey data